Biography

-I am a Research Associate at the department of Computer Science at Boston University and at the Chair for Statistics and Data Science in Social Sciences and the Humanities at the Ludwig Maximilian University of Munich.
+I am a Postdoctoral Researcher at the Statistical Methods Unit of the Institute for Employment Research in Nuremberg, Germany, and at the Chair for Statistics and Data Science in Social Sciences and the Humanities at the Ludwig Maximilian University of Munich.

 Graduate School of Economic and Social Sciences, University of Mannheim